google/coding-with-chrome/doc/DEBUG.md

 ### Sync latest files and dependencies

-In some cases you need to update the dependencies to the latest version to get everything working.
+In some cases, you need to update the dependencies to the latest version to get everything working.
 This can be done with the following command:

 ```bash